An Extension of Moebius--Lie Geometry with Conformal Ensembles of Cycles and Its Implementation in a GiNaC Library: License

 \section{License}

-This programme is distributed under GNU GPLv3~\cite{GNUGPL}. \nwenddocs{}\nwbegincode{1072}\sublabel{NWppJ6t-ZXuKx-1}\nwmargintag{{\nwtagstyle{}\subpageref{NWppJ6t-ZXuKx-1}}}\moddef{license~{\nwtagstyle{}\subpageref{NWppJ6t-ZXuKx-1}}}\endmoddef\Rm{}\nwstartdeflinemarkup\nwusesondefline{\\{NWppJ6t-3rkk58-1}\\{NWppJ6t-1kKRnF-1}\\{NWppJ6t-2SYluR-1}\\{NWppJ6t-30Tc7D-1}\\{NWppJ6t-2zWvnC-1}\\{NWppJ6t-RDDRz-1}\\{NWppJ6t-4Yd8hY-1}\\{NWppJ6t-3NCnUp-1}\\{NWppJ6t-32jW6L-1}}\nwenddeflinemarkup // The library for ensembles of interrelated cycles in non-Euclidean geometry // // Copyright (C) 2014-2015 Vladimir V. Kisil // // This program is free software: you can redistribute it and/or modify // it under the terms of the GNU General Public License as published by // the Free Software Foundation, either version 3 of the License, or // (at your option) any later version. // // This program is distributed in the hope that it will be useful, // but WITHOUT ANY WARRANTY; without even the implied warranty of // MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This programme is distributed under GNU GPLv3~\cite{GNUGPL}. \nwenddocs{}\nwbegincode{1279}\sublabel{NWppJ6t-ZXuKx-1}\nwmargintag{{\nwtagstyle{}\subpageref{NWppJ6t-ZXuKx-1}}}\moddef{license~{\nwtagstyle{}\subpageref{NWppJ6t-ZXuKx-1}}}\endmoddef\Rm{}\nwstartdeflinemarkup\nwusesondefline{\\{NWppJ6t-3rkk58-1}\\{NWppJ6t-1kKRnF-1}\\{NWppJ6t-2SYluR-1}\\{NWppJ6t-2t2vfS-1}\\{NWppJ6t-30Tc7D-1}\\{NWppJ6t-2zWvnC-1}\\{NWppJ6t-RDDRz-1}\\{NWppJ6t-2pgnFW-1}\\{NWppJ6t-3NCnUp-1}\\{NWppJ6t-32jW6L-1}}\nwenddeflinemarkup // The library for ensembles of interrelated cycles in non-Euclidean geometry // // Copyright (C) 2014-2018 Vladimir V. Kisil kisilv@maths.leeds.ac.uk // // This program is free software: you can redistribute it and/or modify // it under the terms of the GNU General Public License as published by // the Free Software Foundation, either version 3 of the License, or // (at your option) any later version. // // This program is distributed in the hope that it will be useful, // but WITHOUT ANY WARRANTY; without even the implied warranty of // MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the // GNU General Public License for more details. // // You should have received a copy of the GNU General Public License // along with this program.
 If not, see http://www.gnu.org/licenses/ .